ipums/ipums.github.io/_posts/2020/2020-10-28-upgrading-shared-conda-installation.markdown

 To achieve this goal, we devised a way to install multiple installations of conda side-by-side so that we can symlink conda to the `current` version installation while doing quality checking on the new `qa` version installation.
 This allows a full qualification before changing the symlink to the newer version (and thus putting the new installation into production for all users).
-We perform what is essentially an environment migration by exporting environment specs from `current`  recreating them in the `qa`.
+We perform what is essentially an environment migration by exporting environment specifications from `current` and then recreating them in the `qa` installation.
 By directly invoking the python executables in the `qa` conda bin, we are able to test these environments before a zero-down-time cutover to the new installation via a one-line command to point the `current` symlink to the new installation.